 Fiber Optical Transceivers

-Fiber-optic communication means transmitting information from one device to another one by using pulses of light through an optical fiber, used by many companies to transmit telephone signals, Internet communication and cable television signals.
+Fiber-optic communication means transmitting information from one device to another by using pulses of light through an optical fibers.
+It is used by many companies to transmit telephone signals, Internet communication and cable television signals.

 Subcategories of Fiber Optical Transceivers:

 Modern optic-fiber communication systems include an: Fiber Optical Transceivers (transmitter) to convert the electrical signal into an optical signal and send it into the optical fiber, a cable (containing a bundle of multiple optical fibers), multiple kinds of amplifiers and an Fiber Optical Transceivers (receiver) to recover the signal in an electrical signal.

 There are wavelength bands (or windows) these are the most favourable for transmission.
 These windows have been standardized, and the currently defined bands are the following:

 |O band||original||1260 to 1360nm|